ash0080/gun.doc.cn/DAM.md

 See this [dWeb Podcast](https://anchor.fm/dweb/episodes/Data-Dimensions--DAM-Networking--Kanban--Single-Sessions--In-Memory-e592v6) episode for a code walkthrough of DAM's algorithm.

+ ### Self

+There is some special code in core that might look funny, this explains what it is: Why do we delete the ID from dedup list after a `dam: '?'` on `'hi'`?
+Because if we connect to ourselves, we want our message to go through (by default it gets deduped) so we can detect that we are connected to ourselves, and disconnect.
+This is a special hack to deal with this edge case.
+Keep that line of code as is!

 ## Architecture

 Given some constraints, we are able to prove that optimal mesh topology can be `O(P)` (where P is peers in the network) which is surprising, since for the same constraints, star (centralized) topology is also `O(P)`.
 Ignoring those constraints, mesh topology is about `O(C*2)+1` (where C is connections between peers), which is not good, compared to optimized federated sharded routing can be `O(S)` (where S is the number of subscriptions to a data record, regardless of P).
 This is why [AXE](./AXE) is built on top of DAM, as it opt-in allows for highly scalable incentivized traffic, without violating (it is still compatible with) the underlying P2P mesh topology that DAM accounts for.
 More details, and proof, will be in a later cartoon.